aswin-asokan/iste_bootcamp/index.md

 > - <span style="color:red">Flutter is a frequently updating framework so the code base may change regularly.
 Relying too much on chat GPT or other AI tools can lead to errors</span>
 > - The code base created for this documentation can be found [here](https://github.com/aswin-asokan/iste_bootcamp/tree/main/todo_app).
 You can refer it to create your application
 > - Make sure to read the comments inside each code blocks as explanations are given inside the code itself
+> - This documentation is designed to be beginner-friendly and serves as an introduction to implementing basic widgets, authentication and CRUD operations using Firebase.
+For building more advanced applications, it is recommended to refer to the official Firebase documentation and consider integrating robust state management solutions such as BLoC or Provider.

 ## Documentations